Getting healthy as a family is about making small changes together to get the balance right.

 recommended that children and teens aged 5–17 years need:

 1 hour or more each day of moderate to vigorous physical activity.
-Moderate activities are ones that take a bit of effort, but you kids can still have a conversation while doing them, like a brisk walk or dancing.
+Moderate activities are ones that take a bit of effort, but kids can still talk while doing them, like a brisk walk or dancing.
 Vigorous activities are ones that make them huff and puff, like riding a bike, skipping or sport.

 Several hours a day of a variety of light physical activities.